sathuli2710/react-assingment/README.md

-Please see the project [demo](https://react-assingment-two.vercel.app/).
+Please see the project demo [here](https://react-assingment-two.vercel.app/).

 To Run the application, please follow the below steps: